verdaux/BookNotes/Phrases/Insults.md

 - [ ] Some people do have unfortunate body language.
 - [ ] Wishing disasters on your bloodline
 - [ ] Are you sure you want me to start commenting on your appearance too?
+- [ ] You're right.
+I'm sorry you're like this.